Eppo-exp/eppo-docs/docs/experiment-analysis/analysis-plans.md

 parameters that will govern how Eppo translates the experiment data into dashboards and visualizations–and thus into ship/no-ship decisions.

-In general, an experimentaiton program is most effective if decisions are made in a consistent way across an entire company, and so most of the analysis plan settings can be set on the [administration](/administration/setting-statistical-analysis-plan-defaults.md)
+In general, an experimentation program is most effective if decisions are made in a consistent way across an entire company, and so most of the analysis plan settings can be set on the [administration](/administration/setting-statistical-analysis-plan-defaults.md)